 5. Kenyan Chapati

 Drawing its roots from Indian cuisine, the Kenyan dish chapati is the staple bread choice for most meals.
 It is made with flour, salt and oil.
 The addition of clarified butter gives it a more exotic, slightly sweeter taste.

 This Kenyan dish is a delicious combination of red beans and red onions simmered in a rich sauce of coconut milk, tomato and aromatic spices.
 Maharagwe is often eaten with ugali but can also be enjoyed with rice or chapati.

 This dish originates from Uganda but is widely eaten in Kenya.
 Plantain bananas are cooked with tomato, onion, garlic, chilli and lemon juice until the bananas are softened and a thick sauce is formed.
 Sometimes meat is also added.
 As with most traditional Kenyan dishes, it is served alongside ugali, rice or chapati.

 This Kenyan dish is eaten mainly along the Indian Ocean island coast.
 Wali wa Nazi is simply white rice cooked with grated coconut.
 This flavourful twist on rice is best enjoyed with fish or chicken curry.

-Another simple but tasty Kenyan dish, githeri is a combination of kidney beans and corn kernels which boiled and stewed.
-The addition of salt, pepper, chili and chapati as an accompaniment make this a simply, delicious and nutritious dish.
+Another simple but tasty Kenyan dish, githeri is a combination of kidney beans and corn kernels which are boiled and stewed.
+The addition of salt, pepper, chilli and chapati as an accompaniment makes this a simple, delicious and nutritious dish.

 Mandazi can only be described as the Kenyan doughnut, making it one of our favourite Kenyan dishes by far.
 A fried crispy exterior and fluffy interior make these sweet treats the perfect dessert.
 They can also be served as a breakfast (no complaints here!).
 Kenyan coffee or chai are both great accompaniments.